-As of the date of this report, we have not experienced a cybersecurity incident that resulted in a material effect on our business strategy, results of operations, or financial condition.
+As of the date of this report, we have not experienced a cybersecurity incident that resulted in, or is reasonably likely to result in, a material effect on our business strategy, results of operations, or financial condition.
 Like other companies, we are the target of cyberattacks.
 In 2020, for example, we publicly announced that we were the target of a systems intrusion in which a third party infected certain of the Company's systems with malware.
 Although we were able to resolve that matter without material impact, we cannot provide assurance that we will not be materially affected in the future by cybersecurity risks or any future material incidents.
 For more information, see Item 1A.
-Risk Factors, including the risk factor titled "We are increasingly dependent on sophisticated information technology systems; our business and results of operations are subject to adverse impacts due to disruption, failure and cybersecurity breaches of these systems."
+Risk Factors, including the risk factor titled "We are increasingly dependent on sophisticated information technology systems; our business and results of operations are subject to adverse impacts due to the disruption, failure, or breaches of these systems."